ianhuezo/rust_room_gen/README.md

 ---

 Some bugs that require refactoring include:
-- The validator for needs to be improved, otherwise some bad rooms appear sometimes due to the fact that the match doesn't cover all cases
+- The validator for rooms needs to be improved, otherwise some bad rooms appear sometimes due to the fact that the match doesn't cover all cases